ioggstream/python-course/python-basic/README.md

 ## Setup with Docker Compose

-If you have docker and compose you can just:
+If you have docker and compose you can just run (and wait for download):

     #docker-compose up